Aizuko/duckietown/lab5/README.md

 ## pytorch

 This directory contains the raw data, scripts for preprocessing, training, evaluating a simple multilayer perceptron using PyTorch.
+The weights of the the train are used in the `mallard_eye` node.